 Notes: The graph report estimates for discretion from regressions, which include a cubic polynomial in the difference of the reserve price from the 300,000 euro threshold and Fixed Effect for each region-year pair (20 regions and years 2000-2005).
 The bold solid line reports point estimates at different bandwidths of the outcomes on an indicator variable equal to 1 if the reserve price is below 300,000 euros (ITT effects), and the two thin lines are 90% confidence intervals.
 The vertical line denotes the optimal bandwidth computed using the Imbens and Kalyanaraman (2012) procedure.
 Trattativa Privata is a dummy equal to one for works assigned with a more discretionary procedure.
 Winning Rebate is the percentage discount over the reserve price.
 Work Length the number of days from the first day of work until the effective end of the project, which represent the effective duration of the works.
-Delay is the difference in the final cost and the awarding cost (reserve price discounted by the winning rebate) and the awarding cost.
-Local Winner is a dummy equal to one if the winning firm is a limited liability firm.
+Delay is the difference in days between the effective end of the project and the contractual deadline.
+Cost Overrun is the ratio between the difference in the final cost and the awarding cost (reserve price discounted by the winning rebate) and the awarding cost.
+Local Winner is a dummy equal to one if the winning firm is located in the same province of the public buyer.
+Incumbent Winner is a dummy equal to one if the winning firm is a limited liability firm.